ethcatherders/PM/All Ethereum Cat Herder Meetings/Meeting 14.md

 ### 15.1 Ethereum 2.0

 Brett: Those interested in getting involved in the Working Group for Ethereum 2.0 drop your names in the Gitter.

+Pooja: Suggest to start using [ECH GitHub](https://github.com/ethereum-cat-herders/funding/issues) to track funding for Eth2.0 note taking as well.
+Currently it is being used for Eth1 note taking and other ECH activities.

+Tim: I think it make sense, does anyone disgree?

+No objection recieved.

+Tim: We can start tracking funding for notes taking of Eth1 and Eth2 at ECH GitHub.

 ## 16. Review Actions from Meeting 11